 These photographs have come from the last three years 2017-2019 while I have been living and working in two communities on this road, Daly River and Port Keats.
 These communities are now known respectively as Nauiyu and Wadeye.
 Both of the communities were established as missions bringing together people from different language and family groups.

-During this time I have got to know the people in the communities.
 I hope to publish the images in a book format towards the end of 2019.

 Hallstatt See Hallstatt